Texas Memory Systems: RAM based products

 In 2000, TMS started working on a new line of SSD products, the SAM-500/520, that would feature standard interfaces and protocols such as Fibre Channel.
 The SAM-520 was the first SSD product from TMS to use the RamSan brand.
-It featured 64 Gigabytes (GB) of DRAM for user data storage and up to 15 1Gb/s Fibre Channel interfaces.
+It featured 64 Gigabytes (GB) of DRAM for user data storage and up to 15 1 Gb/s Fibre Channel interfaces.

 TMS officially entered the commercial storage market on April 10, 2001 with the announcement of the RamSan-210 which featured up to 32 GB of DRAM for user data storage, 4 Fibre Channel ports and promised 200,000 IOPs in a 2U rack-mountable enclosure.
 In order to assure that the user data written to DRAM would be persistent, in addition to writing user data to DRAM, the 210 also wrote user data to two mirrored hot swappable hard disk drives, a feature dubbed Triple-Mirror mode.
 It also included redundant uninterruptible power supplies which would power the unit for a short time during a brownout, and allow the system to safely shut down in case of a total power loss.

 A product refresh followed on November 11, 2002 with the announcement of the RamSan-220 at Oracle OpenWorld in San Francisco, USA.
 The product doubled the Fibre Channel interface speed to 2 Gbps and added a new mode of operation called DataSynch.
 DataSynch mode kept the hard disk drives offline and sent the read and write operations to memory only.
 In a power outage, the data from memory would be flushed to disk.
 TMS would later release a 1 Terabyte (TB) solid state disk solution called Tera-RamSan on February 26, 2003 which was composed of 32 RamSan-220 units spread across two racks.
 The solution would consume 5 KW of power, support up to 2,000 Logical unit numbers (LUNs), and service over 2 million IOPs.
 A monitoring software dubbed Tera-RamSan at a Glance would allow the user to see system level status at a glance.